kamiljk/25Q2_astro_nano/src/about/README^Data_Notebooks.md

 - **[Time Series Analysis Notebooks](https://facebook.github.io/prophet/)**: Analyze temporal data trends and patterns using libraries like [Prophet](https://facebook.github.io/prophet/) or ARIMA models.

 Each notebook type combines code, data, and narrative text to create a cohesive and interactive document for analysis and communication.

 ---

+## Use Cases in the Garden

+- Track archetypes, tropes, or narrative beats across media (`scale: micro`)
+- Compare genre traits, aesthetics, or liminal motifs (`scale: meso`)
+- Build reference tables for symbolic elements, historical motifs, or memetic loops
+- Feed structured data into visualization components or cross-linked graphs

+---